 When it comes to data, it’s easy for federal managers to get caught up in the hype and put the cart before the horse.

 The opportunities for federal financial managers to use RPA and other emerging technologies is great, but they also must overcome these and other challenges to take full advantage of this latest technology innovation.

 Anthony Robbins, federal vice president at NVIDIA, discusses the leaps and bounds artificial intelligence is making and the ways it can improve both government operation and the private sector.

-This program will provide a progress report on machine learning and AI in government.
+This program provides a progress report on machine learning and artificial intelligence in government.